Open-EO/openeo.org/documentation/1.0/python/index.md

 job.start_and_wait().download_results()
 ```

-Now the resulting PNG file of the RGB backscatter composite is in your temporary folder (e.g. Linux: "/tmp", Windows: "C:\temp" ).
+Now the resulting PNG file of the RGB backscatter composite is in your current directory.
-You can also specify the output directory in the `download_results(OUTPUT_DIR)` call.
+You can also specify a different output directory in the `download_results(OUTPUT_DIR)` call.

 ![Python client RGB composite](./images/example_result.png "RGB composite")